 Choose and Lead Fun, Active Breaks

-- Standing and counting, but hopping on one foot when you say an odd number, and jumping on 2 feet when you say an even number.
+- Standing and counting, but hopping on one foot when you say an odd number, and jumping on two feet when you say an even number.

-- Having students move in and out of a circle to show fractions, decimals, and percentages.
+- Have students move in and out of a circle to show fractions, decimals, and percentages.

 - Students spell using their bodies for letters.